suztomo/grpc-vs-rest/README.md

 client.getProject returned cloud-java-ci-sample in 795 ms.
 ```

+When you pass "apiary" as the program arguments, it uses Apiary backend.

 ## Logging

 To enable logging, pass the logging.properties file to the java command.